Klangstrom/klangstrom-libraries/KLST_SPEAKER+PWR/README.md

 # KLANGSTROM / KLST_SPEAKER+PWR

-KLST_SPEAKER+PWR is a add-on that features a battery and a speaker.
+KLST_SPEAKER+PWR is an add-on that features a battery and a speaker.